apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 ## General recommendations

-When dealing with GemFire callbacks there are some operations that should be avoided or used with extra attention.
+When dealing with Geode callbacks there are some operations that should be avoided or used with extra attention.
 Some general recommendations are:

 * Do not perform distributed operations, such as using using the _Distributed Lock service_
 * Avoid calling Region methods, particularly on non-colocated partitioned regions.
 * Avoid calling functions through `FunctionService`, since they can cause distributed deadlocks.
-* Do not use any GemFire APIs inside a `CacheListener` if you have _conserve-sockets_ set to true.
+* Do not use any Geode APIs inside a `CacheListener` if you have _conserve-sockets_ set to true.
 * Do not modify region attributes, since those messages will have priority and can cause blocks.
 * Avoid configurations where listeners or writers are deployed in a few nodes of the distributed system.
 Prefer a cluster-wide installation where every node can process the callback.
-* Any exceptions thrown are caught and logged, so users can troubleshoot using GemFire logs.
+* Any exceptions thrown are caught and logged, so users can troubleshoot using Geode logs.
 * `EntryEvent.getNewValue()` or `EntryEvent.getOldValue` can result in deserializations unless **PDX** and `read-serialized=true` are used.
 * Operations inside a `CacheListener` or a `CacheWriter` are thread-safe and entries are locked for the current thread.